How the -OH Group Determines Properties

 The -OH (hydroxyl) functional group is responsible for the distinctive properties of alcohols that set them apart from alkanes.

-- Solubility in water: The -OH group can form hydrogen bonds with water molecules.
-Short-chain alcohols (methanol, ethanol) are completely miscible with water because the -OH group's ability to hydrogen bond outweighs the non-polar hydrocarbon chain.
-As chain length increases, solubility decreases because the hydrocarbon chain dominates.
+- Solubility in water: The -OH group can form strong attractions with water molecules, allowing short-chain alcohols (methanol, ethanol) to mix completely with water.
+As chain length increases, solubility decreases because the hydrocarbon chain dominates the molecule's character.

-- Higher boiling point than alkanes: Alcohol molecules can form hydrogen bonds with each other through their -OH groups.
-These bonds require extra energy to break, giving alcohols much higher boiling points than alkanes of similar size.
+- Higher boiling point than alkanes: The -OH group forms strong attractions between alcohol molecules.
+These attractions require extra energy to break, giving alcohols much higher boiling points than alkanes of similar size.
 Ethanol boils at 78°C; ethane boils at -89°C.

 - Reactivity: The -OH group is a reactive functional group — it can be oxidised to a carboxylic acid, or replaced in substitution reactions.